-Status messages are sent at regular intervals (at a rate of 10 or 30 Hz).
+Status messages are sent at regular intervals (every ~ 0.1 s).
 The message format allows these to contain arbitrary boolean and numerical status items.

 Special components of each status message indicate whether any commands have been received since the previous status message was issued, and for each such command, whether the command and any associated parameters are valid, and whether the command will be acted on.
 In this way the status message incorporates command acknowl-edgement(s).
 Any subsequent changes of state in response to a command will be indicated by (regular) status messages, i.e. changes in the status items listed in Sec.
 C.1.